cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 ## Record Key

-If you are [recording your runs](#recording-your-runs) on a public project, you'll want to protect your Record Key.
-[Learn why.](https://docs.cypress.io/docs/projects#section-how-do-a-projectid-and-record-key-work-together-)
+If you are {% url 'recording your runs' continuous-integration#Recording-Tests-in-CI %} on a public project, you'll want to protect your Record Key. {% url 'Learn why.' dashboard-projects#Project-ID-amp-RecordKey-Together %}

 Instead of hard coding it into your run command like this: